The Basics of Project Management 1.0.1. Key Concepts: Agile, Kanban, Scrum, Waterfall.

 Agile has gained massive popularity in the last two decades and brought the whole IT industry to a whole new level.
 Interestingly, the evidence for the benefits of implementing Agile on the effectiveness of software professionals, teams, and organizations remains anecdotal rather than empirical.

 Moreover, there are documented cases in which agile turns out to be counterproductive.
 This mostly happens in large organizations where the management has poor understanding of the technical complexity of projects and the amount of time and the number of people allocated to agile tasks often far exceed the actual needs.

 Scrum is one way of implementing the agile mindset to develop projects in practice.
 The origin of name “scrum” came from rugby where scrum means the moment in the game when all the players come in close contact with each other.

 Scrum was originally invented by Jeff Sutherland and Ken Schwaber in the 1990s.

 However, it became popular only after the publication of Manifesto for Agile Software Development, which Sutherland and Schwaber also co-created.

-After the sprint is finished, the results are evaluated and communicated with customers who assess the user experience.
+After wrapping up the sprint, the results are evaluated and communicated to customers who assess the user experience.
 The conclusions are taken into account when planning the next sprint.

 However, scrum also has its downsides.

-6. If mismanaged, scrum can also lead to crunch mode and burnouts – which often happens e.g., in the gaming industry.
+When mismanaged, scrum can also lead to crunch mode and burnouts – which often happens for example, in the gaming industry.